CleverCloud/collabora-online-example/ReadMe.md

-# Collabora Online Server
+# Collabora Online Server Example

-> This custom setup purpose is to be deployed on Clever Cloud
+> The purpose of this custom setup is to be deployed on Clever Cloud

-It is inspired from original Collabora Online Docker [setup](https://github.com/CollaboraOnline/online/tree/master/docker).
+It is inspired by the original Collabora Online Docker [setup](https://github.com/CollaboraOnline/online/tree/master/docker).

 Server should answer `OK` on `/` and admin is accessible with the path `/loleaflet/dist/admin/admin.html`